 National Treasury

-Over the medium term, the department planned to focus on: reviewing tax policy and strengthening regulation in the financial sector, supporting sustainable employment, supporting infrastructure development and economically integrated cities and communities, managing future spending growth and fiscal risk, managing government’s assets and liabilities, making government procurement more efficient, strengthening financial management in government, and facilitating regional and international cooperation.
+Over the medium term, the department aimed to focus on enhancing fiscal sustainability through implementing a credible tax system; supporting sustainable employment; supporting infrastructure development and economically integrated cities and communities; managing future spending growth, fiscal risk and government's assets and liabilities; streamlining government procurement; strengthening financial management in government; and facilitating regional and international cooperation.

 Supporting infrastructure development and economically integrated cities and communities